viniciusaro/dart-composable-architecture/tca_flutter_example/lib/feature_composition/README.md

 @CaseKeyPathable()
 sealed class AppAction<
   Counter extends CounterAction,
-  Favorites extends FavoritesAction
+  Favorites extends FavoritesAction //
 > {}
 ```

-The CaseKeyPathable annotation enables the library to generate child classes for our sealed classes.
+The `@CaseKeyPathable` annotation enables the library to generate child classes for our sealed classes.
 These subclasses represent actions that will be processed by reducers.

 ## Reducers and Features